• Skip to primary navigation

 meal replacement shakes

-Creatine has become a staple supplement for those looking to get big and see great results when it comes to strength and lean muscle mass.
+Creatine has become a staple supplement for those looking to pack on some serious size and see great results when it comes to strength and lean muscle mass.
 Creatine supplements are known to increase muscle growth, stimulating proteins, stem cells, strength, and have ingredients that promote growth to build quality muscle.
-You can get creatine in capsules or powder form, in monohydrate or HCL, and it has been researched extensively for its benefits on both recreational and professional athletes.
-In this post, we will detail the five benefits to creatine that go far beyond building muscle mass and performance.
+You can get creatine in capsules or powder form, now they even have gummies, and it is popularly found as monohydrate or HCL, and it has been researched extensively for its benefits on both recreational and professional athletes.
+In this post, our team at Generation Iron will detail the five benefits to creatine that go far beyond building muscle mass and performance.

 Many include taking creatine without weight gain like other supplements for better muscle production that can cause increases in muscular development for the best results when taken by men and women.
 And while those looking to get big are comfortable with it, those seeking more growth with exercise performance remain skeptical even with many forms of creatine.